joshbegley/nyt-latest/README.md

 `Steve Hilton, a Republican and former Fox News host, held a narrow lead in early votes over two Democratic opponents in California’s nonpartisan primary for governor.
 The top two candidates will advance to the general election in November.`\
 https://www.nytimes.com/video/us/politics/100000010941939/california-governor-race-primary-election.html

-**Few Landlords Would Default if New York City Froze Rents, Report Says**\
+**N.Y.C.
+Rent Freeze Wouldn’t Spell Doom for Most Landlords, Report Says**\
-`The ratings agency Moody’s found a rent freeze on rent-stabilized apartments in New York City may cause fewer problems for landlords than the real estate industry has argued.`\
+`The ratings agency Moody’s found the rent freeze Mayor Zohran Mamdani has advocated would put only a small fraction of landlords at risk of defaulting on loans.`\
 https://www.nytimes.com/2026/06/03/nyregion/rent-freeze-nyc-moodys-landlords.html

 **Map: 5.1-Magnitude Earthquake Strikes off the Coast of California**\